manjotms10/activity-recognition-i3d/README.md

 ```
 This will create two .npy files namely flow.npy and frames.npy, which can be used by the model to classify the video.

+The original labels from the Kinetics dataset are in /data.

 Reference:

 [kinetics-i3d](https://github.com/deepmind/kinetics-i3d)